impuremaths/impuremaths.github.io/_posts/2021-03-02-trading-strategy.md

 1. selling a single at-the-money put, and
 2. selling several deep out-of-the-money puts on a diverse collection of underlying stocks.

-One has almost a 50% chance of ending poorly, while the other has a very small chance ending poorly.
+One has almost a 50% chance of ending poorly, while the other has a very small chance of ending poorly.

 ### Diversification